Bascil/ussd-mobile-money-php/README.md

 # PHP package for a mobile money solution on USSD

-This is a PHP package for a mobile money solution on USSD based on the `Africa's Talking` API.This is developed on sandbox (testing) mode.
+This is a PHP package for a mobile money solution on USSD based on the `Africa's Talking` API.
+This application has been developed on sandbox (testing) mode.
 To go live contact `Africa's Talking Ltd` on https://www.africastalking.com/contact.

 ## Prerequisites